Undergraduate Fellowships

 How can we protect freedom of speech?
 Tocqueville invites “those who see freedom of the mind as a holy thing” to join him in rejecting not just the old kind of intellectual despotism—that of unaccountable elites who prohibit certain books or speeches, but also the kind characteristic of democratic times.
 This modern kind of intellectual despotism is enforced not by elites at the level of law but by the majority at the level of civil society.
 It is a kind of despotism that, as Tocqueville knew, “leaves the body alone and goes right to the soul.”
 It constricts thought within narrow bounds imposed by public opinion.
 Its enforcement mechanism is the implicit threat of social ostracism.
 The result is a loss of clarity in our thought and of frankness in our speech.
 Vigorous discussion and independence of mind cannot survive, let alone flourish, in such an environment.

-- Speaker Receptions (throughout Fall and Spring semesters) – Students who join the Society of Fellows will have the opportunity to attend private receptions for leading scholars and policymakers who are invited contributors to the Civitas Institute’s speaker series, a series of public lectures at UT.
+• Speaker Receptions (throughout Fall and Spring semesters) – Students who join the Society of Fellows will have the opportunity to attend private receptions for leading scholars and policymakers who are invited contributors to the Civitas Institute’s speaker series, a series of public lectures at UT.
 Students can engage with scholars and policymakers in a setting conducive to genuine conversation.

-- Tocqueville in Paris (May 16-26): This study-abroad program presents an extraordinary opportunity for students to spend ten days studying Tocqueville and the French liberal tradition in the famed City of Light, Paris.
-In this unique and beautiful setting, students will have the opportunity to participate in daily seminars on these themes, attend group dinners, visit historic neighborhoods and buildings, and gaze at some of the greatest art in the Western tradition, among other activities.
+• Liberty in Europe (mid-May): This study-abroad program presents an extraordinary opportunity for students to spend ten days studying Tocqueville and the continental liberal tradition in a major European city.
+Students will study political philosophy, participate in daily seminars, attend group dinners, visit historic buildings, and gaze at some of the greatest art in the Western tradition, among other things.
+In 2024, the Liberty in Europe trip will take place in Madrid, Spain.

 Financial Award